 School Walks Curriculum.

+With collaboration from Maximum City, we developed a curriculum structured into 5 lessons that lead to a Jane's Walk!
 If you would like to bring Jane's Walk in your classroom, these are templates that can help you.
 If you have the time, customize them to what works best for your context!
-We have structured them into 5 lessons that lead to a Jane's Walk.
 They are not meant to be followed word-to-word.
 Jane’s Walk are meant to be fun, engaged and participatory; everyone has got a story and they are usually keen to share it!

 1. Introduction (20 minutes)

 • Briefly give context of Jane's Walk and Jane Jacobs